Skip to content

 Mechanism Kconfig knob Detection moment Prevents corruption?
 Overhead

-PSPLIM hardware limit (always on, ARMv8-M) Interrupt-entry stacking after SP < limit No Zero — silicon
+PSPLIM hardware limit (always on, ARMv8-M) Any SP-modifying op that crosses the limit ~Yes (SP-touching writes) Zero — silicon

 Stack canary (STACK_SENTINEL) APP_STACK_SENTINEL Next context switch (after interrupt stacking) No ~1 µs/switch